Skip to main content

 Overview

-In support of continuing education for rural youth, Northwest Communications Cooperative (NCC) is proud to sponsor community scholarship programs.
-To qualify, the applicant or the applicant’s parent(s)/legal guardian(s) must be members of NCC.
+In support of continuing education for rural youth, Northwest Communications Cooperative (NCC) is proud to sponsor three scholarship programs.
+To qualify, the applicant, or the applicant’s parent(s)/legal guardian(s) must be members of NCC.

 Applications for the following scholarships are sent to area schools and colleges/universities.
 Additional applications may be obtained by contacting NCC at 701-568-3331 or 800-245-5884.
 The scholarship applications are also available below for download